-Requests for an Exam/Quiz should be made a week in advance and Final Exams should be requested at least 2 weeks prior to finals week.
+Requests for an Exam/Quiz should be made at least one week in advance; and Finals should be requested a minimum of 2 weeks prior to finals week.

-- Access your A.S.
-Connect platform by logging in above and choosing the Alternative Testing option, found in the left column.
+- Choose the Alternative Testing option, found in the left column.

 - Select Class in the drop down options and Schedule an Exam.

-- Exams are any timed assessment between week one and week 16 that are not considered a quiz or final test.
+- Exams are timed assessments between week 1 and week 16, not considered a quiz or final test.